Daniel Timofte: Managerial career

 Timofte spent most of his coaching career as an assistant of Gheorghe Mulțescu at various teams from Romanian football, including giants Dinamo București.
 In the 2007–08 season he was Dorinel Munteanu's assistant at Vaslui.

 He had spells as head coach at Sportul Studențesc, Jiul Petroșani and CF Brăila.
 With Sportul he worked in the first league, while with Jiul he activated in the second one and with Brăila he managed to earn promotion from the third to the second league in the 2009–10 season.

+Personal life

+In 2016, Timofte received the Honorary Citizen of Petroșani title.